How Much Water You Need To Drink Every Day?

 Appendicitis And Kidney Stone issues could be kept away if you never allow your body to get dehydrated.

-Dry Skin And Acne are skin issues in which dehydration acts as a major catalyst.
-It is quite a proven fact that lack of water can make your skin dry and lead to the eruption of acne.
+Dry Skin And Acne are skin issues for which dehydration is a major catalyst.
+It is quite a proven fact that a lack of water can make your skin dry and lead to acne eruption.

 Constipation is another common health problem that some people face often.
 Most of the indigestion cases occur due to a lack of water and fiber food intake.

-Abdominal and Intestinal Cancer occurrence to a great extent could be prevented if you regularly maintain a healthy intake of water.
+Abdominal and Intestinal Cancer occurrence, to a great extent, could be prevented if you regularly maintain a healthy water intake.
 Water also cleanses and detoxifies the digestive system to a large extent.

 There is always some doubt and discussion about whether the “8 glasses water a day rule” strictly means the same.

-Going by the medical standards, “8 glasses of fluid” a day is sufficient.
+Per medical standards, “8 glasses of fluid” daily is sufficient.
 It simply means to say any healthy fluids…and not water alone.

-Out of the “8 glass” rule at about two glasses of water or more our body directly get from the fruits and food we eat.
+Out of the “8 glass” rule of about two glasses of water or more, our body directly gets from the fruits and food we eat.

 Every fluid and food we take contributes to the hydration of the body.